FannyIsPrettyCool/FannyIsPrettyCool/README.md

 ## We like fortnite we like fortnite

-- 🌈 Weed smoking and code writing is my thing!
+- 🌈 Video gaming and code writing is my thing!
 - 🖥️ EndeavourOS + Hyprland & Win11
 - 🔭 VRChat degen
 - 🌱 I’m currently working on c0met: